 A legally binding promise to the court, breach of which is enforceable by way of a fine or ultimately a committal to prison.

-One of the ways in which you can prove to the court that the marriage or civil partnership has irretrievably broken down.
+One of the ways in which you could prove to the court that the marriage or civil partnership has irretrievably broken down before April 2022.

 Vacation of a hearing

 The term used to refer to a court hearing being cancelled.

 If discussions or correspondence are referred to or marked as without prejudice then generally speaking they cannot be disclosed within court proceedings.